-Any direction given by the employer in accordance with the terms of the clause shall be consistent with the employer's obligations under the Occupational Health and Safety Act 2000.
+Any direction given by the employer in accordance with the terms of this clause shall be consistent with the employer's obligations under the Occupational Health and Safety Act 2000.

-11.3 PROGRESSION/CAREER DEVELOPMENT
+11.3.
+Progression/Career Development

 All employees will be encouraged and assisted to progress to the highest level personally attainable consistent with the needs of the company.